Laveen-exe/Self_Driving_Car_CNN/README.md

 *UPDATE .v2*
-Using Image proocessing and edge detection algorithms, tried to find the edges through the path.
+Using Image processing and edge detection algorithms, tried to find the edges through the path.